-A: We do not believe face coverings can be required during in-person absentee voting, but it is recommended that local election officials and voters use face coverings in these situations.
-The legal analysis does not change, and state agencies, county or local jurisdictions cannot add additional voter qualifications that are not set forth in the statutes, even if voters choose to exercise their right using the absentee voting process.
+A: We do not believe face coverings can be required for voters during in-person absentee voting, but it is recommended that local election officials and voters use face coverings in these situations due to likely face-to-face interactions between voters and clerk staff.
+The legal analysis does not change, and local jurisdictions cannot add additional voter qualifications that are not set forth in the statutes, even if voters choose to exercise their right using the absentee voting process.
 Public health guidance issued by the Wisconsin Department of Health Services states: "Everyone should wear a cloth face cover in public settings and when around people who don't live in your household, especially when other social distancing measures are difficult to maintain."